saidigroup/23-Single-Element-DNPs/README.md

 # 23DNPs_and_me
 DFT datasets for training machine learning atomistic potentials, final verision of all DNPs, LAMMPS/VASP validation calculation scripts and structure files.

-We trained deep neural network potentials (DNPs) using the deepMD-kit ( https://github.com/deepmodeling/deepmd-kit/releases/tag/v2.1.2 ) for 23 elements accross the periodic table.
+We trained deep neural network potentials (DNPs) using the [deepMD-kit] ( https://github.com/deepmodeling/deepmd-kit/releases/tag/v2.1.2 ) for 23 elements accross the periodic table.

 Three randomly seeded DNPs were generated for each potential.
 Up to three iterations of adaptive learning refinement were applied to reduce standard deviations amoung these randomly seed DNPs.
-The final iterations of these DNPs can be located in the " DNPs " directory (https://github.com/saidigroup/23DNPs_and_me/tree/main/DNPs ).
+The final iterations of these DNPs can be located in the " [DNPs](https://github.com/saidigroup/23DNPs_and_me/tree/main/DNPs ) " directory

 The "Training_Data" directory contained all of the training data used for fitting of the DNPs for each element.
 Both the VASP trajectories and the *.npy files are located in these compressed files.